yugabyte/yugabyte-db/docs/content/preview/reference/configuration/yb-tserver.md

 Maximum number of rows returned in one response when the query layer fetches rows of a table from DocDB.
 Used to bound how many rows can be returned in one request.
 Set to 0 to have no row limit.

-See also the [--ysql_yb_fetch_row_limit](#ysql_yb_fetch_row_limit) flag.
+See also the [--ysql_yb_fetch_row_limit](#ysql-yb-fetch-row-limit) flag.
 If the flag is set, this parameter takes precedence.

 Default: 1024

 ##### yb_use_hash_splitting_by_default

 When set to true, tables and indexes are hash-partitioned based on the first column in the primary key or index.
-Setting this flag to false changes the first column in the primary key or Index to be stored in ascending order.
+Setting this flag to false changes the first column in the primary key or index to be stored in ascending order.

 Default: true